 TECHNICAL PROVISIONS IFRS/BEGAAP financial statements Solvency II balance sheet Valuation basis IFRS 4 Insurance liabilities correspond to an insurer's net contractual obligations under an insurance contract.
-A contract that qualifies as an insurance contract remains an insurance contract until all rights and obligations are extinguished or expire.
+A contract that qualifies as an insurance contract until all rights and obligations are extinguished or expire.
 BEGAAP The BEGAAP provisions include provisions for equalisation and catastrophe, which are not considered as acceptable in IFRS and Solvency II as they cover potential future claims for insurance contracts that are not in existence at the end of the reporting period.
 The provision is constituted in accordance with method No 1 under Regulation No 8 issued by the NBB (Banking, Finance and Insurance Commission - CBFA): as long as it does not reach 150% of the highest annual amount of premiums net of ceded reinsurance over the previous five years, the provision for equalisation is replenished each year with 75% of any positive technical result achieved in the credit insurance segment, provided this transfer does not exceed 12% of premiums net of ceded reinsurance.
 This provision serves to offset any technical loss at the end of the year.
 The value of technical provisions equals the sum of a best estimate and a risk margin.
-The best estimate corresponds to the probability- weighted average of future cash-flows, taking account of the time value of money (expected present value of future cash flows), using the relevant risk-free interest rate term structure.
+The best estimate corresponds to the probability-weighted average of future cash-flows, taking account of the time value of money (expected present value of future cash flows), using the relevant risk-free interest rate term structure.
 The risk margin ensures that the value of the technical provisions is equivalent to the amount that (re)insurance undertakings would be expected to require in order to take over and meet the (re)insurance obligations and is calculated by determining the cost of providing an amount of eligible own funds equal to the Solvency Capital Requirement necessary to support these obligations over the lifetime thereof.
-The valuation does not rely on assumptions on: Future discretionary benefits as these are not applied by Credendo GSR Future management actions Policy behaviour (no lapse risk) The Company does not apply: the matching adjustment referred to in Article 77b the transitional risk-free interest rate-term structure referred to in Article 308c the transitional deduction referred to in Article 308d of Directive 2009/138/EC Premium provisions The IFRS/BEGAAP premium provisions comprise the amounts of the provision for unearned premiums, the provision for deterioration of the risk and the provision for profit-sharing and rebates.
-For credit insurance contracts, the provision for unearned premiums corresponds to the double pro rata (taking into account the duration of underlying risk represented by the average days sales outstanding) share of the written premiums The premium provisions correspond to the expected present value of cash flows from future premium and all future claim payments, arising from future events post the valuation date that have not yet expired and fall within the contract boundary, and to related administrative expenses.
-For surety contracts, no account is taken of future premium or of insurance obligations because they are
+The valuation does not rely on assumptions on: > Future discretionary benefits as these are not applied by Credendo GSR > Future management actions > Policy behaviour (no lapse risk) The Company does not apply: > the matching adjustment referred to in Article 77b > the volatility adjustment referred to in Article 77d > the transitional risk-free interest rate-term structure referred to in Article 308c > the transitional deduction referred to in Article 308c Premium provisions The IFRS/BEGAAP premium provisions comprise the amounts of the provision for unearned premiums, the provision for deterioration of the risk and the provision for profit-sharing and rebates. > For credit insurance contracts, the provision for unearned premiums corresponds to the double pro rata (taking into account the duration of underlying risk The premium provisions correspond to the expected present value of cash flows from future premium and all future claim payments, arising from future events post the valuation date that have not yet expired and fall within the contract boundary, and to related administrative expenses.